Wahazar/augmented2/augmented2/README.augmented.txt

 - New buildings and wonders, adopted to the new technology tree.
   Some industrial improvements give additional bonus from certain tiles.
   City radius depend on city size and improvements.

+- Some building and especially wonders require certain level of Culture Points.
+These can be earned each turn from some other buildings, or granted by special events.

 - New governments and altered governments properties.